YK-Hua/Online-CV/content/authors/admin/_index.md

 # Interests to show in About widget
 Research Experience:
-  - Layered transition metal cathodes (NCM) for Li-ion batteries
+  - Layered transition metal cathodes for Li-ion batteries
   - Quasi-solid electrolyte for supercapacitors
   - Silicon anodes for Li-ion batteries